Brooklyn Bridge Plaza

 In October 2012, a drone strike in northeast Pakistan killed a 67-year-old woman picking okra outside her house.
 At a briefing held in 2013 in Washington, DC, the woman’s 13-year-old grandson, Zubair Rehman, spoke to a group of five lawmakers.
 “I no longer love blue skies,” said Rehman, who was injured by shrapnel in the attack.
-“In fact, I now prefer gray skies.
-The drones do not fly when the skies are gray.”
+“In fact, I now prefer grey skies.
+The drones do not fly when the skies are grey.”

-Tomas van Houtryve attached his camera to a small drone and travelled across America to photograph the very sorts of gatherings that have become habitual targets for foreign air strikes—weddings, funerals, groups of people praying or exercising.
-He also flew his camera over settings in which drones are used to less lethal effect, such as prisons, oil fields, industrial feedlots, and stretches of the U.S.-Mexico border.
-The images captured from the drone’s perspective engage with the changing nature of war, privacy, and government transparency.
+With my camera attached to a small drone, I traveled across America to photograph the very sorts of gatherings that have become habitual targets for foreign air strikes—weddings, funerals and groups of people praying or exercising.
+I also flew my camera over settings in which drones are used to less lethal effect, such as prisons, oil fields, and the US-Mexico border.
+The images captured from the drone’s perspective engage with the changing nature of surveillance, personal privacy and war.